 - 1 mouth guard

-- 1 pair shin guards and socks for soccer
+- 1 pair shin guards and 2 pairs of socks for soccer

 - 1 lacrosse stick (optional)

 - 1 fishing rod with spinning reel (optional)

 Toilet Kit To Pack

 - 1 bottle of liquid soap/body wash or bar soap with a travel container

 - 2 toothbrushes and toothpaste

 - 1 bottle shampoo

 - 1 lip balm/Chapstick